 Historic Properties of Spokane

 The Crescent Building sits in the heart of downtown Spokane and shares its historical traditions with such contemporaries as Old City Hall, the US Bank Building, and the Smith Funeral Home.
-Rising seven stories high, the Crescent Building was complete in 1919 in order to house the fast-growing Crescent Store.
+The seven-story building was erected in 1919 to house the fast-growing Crescent Store.
 Owners Robert B. Paterson and Captain J.M.
 Comstock hired prominent Spokane architect L.L.
 Rand to design the building to fit the future needs of store customers.
-Bay windows cover the entire street level of the store, making window shopping a new and exciting tradition for those visiting the Crescent.
+Bay windows covered the entire street level of the store, making window shopping a new and exciting experience for those visiting the Crescent.
 Windows also decorate every floor of the building, giving the store not only a unique quality, but also allowing a much more open and inviting look.
 Stylistically, the building reflects Rand’s emphasis on detail, with brackets, cartouches, and cornice elements executed in white-glazed terracotta.